We need more heroes in game than straight white guys! – Ginny O.

 Mystic Riders is designed to be enjoyable for the person who loves horses no matter what their age.
 We want this game to be enjoyable and relatable for tweens, teenagers, and young adults to the older adults who are young at heart by providing an enjoyable story with challenging puzzles and things for players to do simply to relax.

 There’s so much more to the story that it can’t all be contained in the game.
-There’s more to Mystic Riders (or we want Mystic Riders) to be more than just a game.
+There’s more to Mystic Riders (or what we want of Mystic Riders) to be more than just a game.
 We want books and webisodes and merchandise.
 Not to say that the story in the game won’t be complete, but who are Vesper Leilament, Charlotte Mistwaltz, and the other mentors?
 How did they come to Astranar?
 What are they up to behind the scenes?

 And who doesn’t want a bit of their game to sit on their shelf?
 Dolls and horse figurines, outfits, make-up, and notebooks can mean that every player can have a little bit of Astranar and Mystic Riders in their day to day life.
 And given that Ginny is a fashion designer, well, maybe, if we’re lucky, there will be clothes from the game in stores with pockets (because clothes should be both pretty and functional).
 (Ginny and Becca are both serious about this pocket thing.)